Yusof Ishak: Founding and management of Utusan Melayu

-In 1948, Yusof criticised the Dutch's ban on Utusan Zaman, a Singaporean newspaper, in Indonesia, but did not appeal for it to be lifted.
+In 1948, Yusof criticised the Dutch's ban on Utusan Zaman in Indonesia, but did not appeal for it to be lifted.
 Following talks with Dutch officials, Yusof stated that they were attempting to be "friendly" with the Utusan-type newspapers.
 That same year, he was also a member of the first Malayan press delegation to London.
-In 1949, Utusan celebrated its tenth anniversary, and Yusof gave a speech where he stated that "[Utusans] 130 employees owned more than 25 per cent of the firm's total capital", further stating that it "was perhaps the only newspaper in the world in which 95 per cent of the employees were shareholders".
+In 1949, Utusan celebrated its tenth anniversary and Yusof gave a speech where he stated that "[Utusans] 130 employees owned more than 25 per cent of the firm's total capital", further stating that it "was perhaps the only newspaper in the world in which 95 per cent of the employees were shareholders".
 In 1950, Yusof and the Utusan Melayu Press Ltd. appeared before the Supreme Court to show cause for contempt of court, following a publication of a newspaper featuring Michael Joseph Nonis on the front cover.
 Crown Council A. V. Winslow stated that the picture of Nonis under police escort was a contempt of court, as it showed his identity.
-Yusof explained that he was involved with the addition of a new printing machine, and gave the supervision of Utusan to the sub-editor, leaving him unavailable to decide the picture's use that day.
-Yusof apologised for the use of the picture, which was accepted by Chief Justice Charles Murray-Aynsley, but they had to pay the costs of the case.
+Yusof explained that he was involved with the addition of a new printing machine and gave the supervision of Utusan to the sub-editor, leaving him unavailable to decide the picture's use that day.
+Yusof apologised for its use, which was accepted by Chief Justice Charles Murray-Aynsley, but they had to pay the costs of the case.

 Yusof first met Lee Kuan Yew (pictured) when he worked at Laycock & Ong.

 Following the end of World War II, Yusof's views were more anti-colonial and pro-independence, mainly following the British's performance during the war.
 This was seen in Utusans publications as its tone became more progressive and political.
-Sometime after the war, Yusof wanted to replace Utusans legal advisor, Progressive Party founder C. C. Tan, with someone with a more "radical, nationalist outlook".
+Sometime after the war, Yusof wanted to replace Utusans legal advisor – Progressive Party founder C. C. Tan – with someone with a more "radical, nationalist outlook".
 After consulting with lawyer John Laycock, Yusof was informed that a young lawyer, Lee Kuan Yew, was soon to return from England to work at his firm Laycock & Ong.
-Yusof then met with Lee at the Laycock & Ong office upon his return to Singapore and they became good friends and fellow nationalists.
-In 1951, Yusof got help from Lee to represent his friend Abdul Samad Ismail after he was detained by the British; Abdul would later found the People's Action Party with Lee.
-In his memoir, Lee described Yusof in their meeting as a "tall, Indian-looking Malay in his late 40s, with a long, thin, un-Malay nose" and that he "[spoke] English well but in a hesitant manner and with a slight stammer".
+Yusof then met with Lee at the Laycock & Ong office and they became good friends and fellow nationalists.
+In 1951, Yusof got help from Lee to represent his friend Abdul Samad Ismail after he was detained by the British; Abdul would later be a founding member of the People's Action Party with Lee.
+In his memoirs, Lee described Yusof in their meeting as a "tall, Indian-looking Malay in his late 40s, with a long, thin, un-Malay nose" and that he "[spoke] English well but in a hesitant manner and with a slight stammer".
 That same year, Yusof was invited by the United States to represent Malaya as a journalist and was also recommended for appointment as a nominated member of the Legislative Council.